yucigou/bible/Readme.txt

 Future Work:
     * Support more Bible versions, e.g., NKJV, ESV (English Standard Version), Chinese New Translation Version and so on, if available.
     * Able to add notes.

-[1] Please drop me an email for any suggestions, advice or bug reports, which I will really much appreciate.
-Thank you.